jwplayer/applicaster-docs/type-mapping.md

 <img src="./img/content-type.png" width="1024">
 Tip: Use [default custom parameters](https://docs.jwplayer.com/platform/docs/vdh-manage-default-custom-parameters).
 This automatically populates these values at the media level when the video gets uploaded and can be easily changed afterwards.

-## Define the video type on Feed level
+## Define the video type on feed level
 Add `?overrideType=<zapp-video-type>` to the feed URL.
 E.g. `?overrideType=movie`

 <img src="./img/feed-override-type.png" width="1024">